linj121/CS1XA3/Project01/README.md

 program goes through each line and output the line with #TODO at the end.The output will then be written into todo.log.

+#5.6 Delete Temporary Files
+A list of untracked files will be generated.
+Files that ends with .tmp will be removed using command rm.

+#Custom Feature
+This is a game which asks for a input of integer from the user.
+A random number from 1~100 will be generated, and by prompting users to guess higher or lower, users will eventually get to the right answer.